 https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml

-• Begin by collecting your Location as before, and then selecting the offset tool as in the first example.
+Begin by collecting your Location as before, and then selecting the offset tool as in the first example.

-• Select the “*” Icon to the right of the BEARING field.
+Select the “*” Icon to the right of the BEARING field.

-• The target is now displayed in a camera form.
+The target is now displayed in a camera form.
 There is a small “ BOX ” we will call the “TARGET” in the center of the form.
-It is critical that the bottom of the target you are shooting at, is at the same “LEVEL” as the height the antenna collecting the position is placed. (with a 2meter antenna height on rover, shoot a target 2meters up on structure.)
+It is critical that the bottom of the target you are shooting at, is at the same “LEVEL” as the height the antenna collecting the position is placed. (with a 2meter antenna height on the rover, shoot a target 2meters up on structure.)

-• Next, ensure that the HEIGHT on the slider bar, is the exact height as the camera lens on the iOS device.
+Next, ensure that the HEIGHT on the slider bar is the exact height as the camera lens on the iOS device.
 We recommend physically mounting the iOS device to a range pole or tripod on a pivoting mount. *In this example, the device was handheld, and you will see minor triangulation issues due to this.

-• Click SAVE after placing the target on the structure.
+Click SAVE after placing the target on the structure.

 Parts on the Camera form: